COMPSCI331-2021/lab-git/README.md

 Lab - Git
 ======================
-This lab introduces you how the basic of git and how to work together as a team on the same repository.
+This lab explores the use of git (and GitHub) by a team.
+It assumes you are already familiar with the basics of git.

+Issues arise when multiple people use the same git repository.
+The exercises in the lab explore some of them.
+It assumes you are working in a team of 3, consisting of team members Dev1, Dev2, and Dev 3.

 ## Exercise 1 - Basic Git

-You must perform three tasks to fix faulty in the source code and make all tests passed.
-After you finish each task, please commit and push your changes (you MUST write a meaningful commit message to explain the changes committed) on the master branch.
-Here is the steps of performing these three tasks by group of three developers: Dev1, Dev2 and Dev3.
+For this exercise the three team members will individually make changes fix faults in their own copy of the repository.
+The issue is then how to combine all of the changes into a single version on the remote repository.

+Each team member makes the change, commits it to their local repository (of course making meaningful comment messages!) and then attempt to push the changes to the remote repository.
+The first one should work without problems, but for the second and third, the local repositories are now out of date with respect to the remote repository.
+Note that all of this should be done on a the master branch.
+Using separate brances is in a later exercise.

 <ol>
-  <li>Dev1,2,3 - clone the project to local repository using Eclipse,
+  <li>Dev1,2,3 - clone the project to the local repository.
+Doing this
+  in Eclipse as follows (note that use of Eclipse is not required):
   		<ul>
   			<li>import as a project from Git</li>
   			<li>Right click on project, Configure > Convert to Maven project</li>
   			<li>Run the project with package goal, all tests should fail</li>
   		</ul>
-  <li>Dev1,2,3 - performs task 1,2 and 3 respectively on their own local source code</li>
+  <li>Dev1,2,3 - performs tasks 1, 2 and 3 (below) respectively on their own local source code</li>
-  <li>Dev1 - stage, commit and push your changes for task 1</li>
+  <li>Dev1 - stage, commit and push the changes for task 1</li>
-  <li>Dev2 - perform code synchonisation as explained below and push your changes for task 2</li>
+  <li>Dev2 - perform code synchonisation as explained below and push the changes for task 2</li>
-  <li>Dev3 - perform code synchonisation as explained below and push your changes for task 3</li>
+  <li>Dev3 - perform code synchonisation as explained below and push the changes for task 3</li>
 </ol>

 ***Task 1: Increment Fix***
 Fix the faulty in Counter increment().
 All code changes and relevant commits must be performed on the master branch.